Solvable groups of interval exchange transformations: Commutation and solvable subgroups

 Then for each $i\leq n$, $\{g(I_i), g\in G \}$ is a finite collection of disjoint subdomains. \end{cor}

 \begin{proof} Let $g, h\in G$.
 Assume that $g(I_i)\cap h(I_i) \neq \es$.
-Then, $h^{-1} g(I_i) \cap I_i \neq \es$, and by Lemma \ref{lem;if_a_stable}, this implies that $h^{-1} g(I_i) =I_i$, hence $g(I_i)= h(I_i)$.
+Then, $h^{-1} g(I_i) \cap I_i \neq \es$, and by Lemma \ref{lem;if_a_unfragmentable}, this implies that $h^{-1} g(I_i) =I_i$, hence $g(I_i)= h(I_i)$.
 Thus $\{g(I_i), g\in G \}$ is a collection of disjoint subdomains.
 It is finite because the measure of $\cald$ is finite. \end{proof}

 \begin{prop} Let $G$ be a subgroup of $\IET(\cald)$.
-If there exists a normal abelian subgroup of $G$, containing some irreducible and stable element, then $G$ is either abelian or virtually cyclic.
+If there exists a normal abelian subgroup of $G$, containing some irreducible and unfragmentable element, then $G$ is either abelian or virtually cyclic.
 In particular, $G$ is virtually abelian. \end{prop}

 Before starting the proof, let us recall the following, from \cite{DFG1}.
 Let $g\in \IET(\cald)$ and $d(g)$ be the number of discontinuity points of $g$ on $\cald$.
 Let $\|g \| = \lim \frac{1}{n} d(g^n)$.
 In \cite[Coro.
 2.5]{DFG1}, we proved that $\|g \| =0$ if and only if $g$ is conjugate to a continuous transformation of some domain $\cald'$ consisting only of circles, and one of its powers is a rotation on each circle.